Eva & Franco Mattes / Human-in-the-loop

 28 May - 8 August 2021

-The exhibition is made possible by the Cultural Office of the State Capital of Wiesbaden, the Hessian Ministry of Science and the Arts, the SV SparkassenVersicherung and the Nassauische Sparkasse.
+The exhibition was made possible by the Cultural Office of the State Capital of Wiesbaden, the Hessian Ministry of Science and the Arts, the SV SparkassenVersicherung and the Nassauische Sparkasse.

 Nassauischer Kunstverein Wiesbaden